EGCG, curcumin and cocoa flavanols for cellulite

 Personally I am a big fun of all three nutrients, but in terms of simplicity, concentration and cost, it’s a no brainer: if I had to choose one of those famous “super actives”, that would be the humble green tea - no need for expensive and cumbersome to drink matcha.

-A cup is easy to prepare, costs next to nothing and provides you with a whooping 7% active molecules (EGCG), the most of any other drink or food.
+A cup of green tea is easy to prepare, costs next to nothing and provides you with a whooping 7% active molecules (EGCG), the most of any other drink or food.

 Turmeric: 2% curcumin and a hassle to prepare